Flamingo Cake with Ombre Buttercream

 *At the last minute before photographing, I added a small bead border to the top tier.
 I did this with a Wilton 3 piping tip.
 I liked it with no border at all also ;0)

--In the video, I attach the birds' bodies and necks separately.
+-In the video, I attached the birds' bodies and necks separately.
 This is mainly because I did not allow them to dry in advance.
 If you'd rather attach the necks to their oval bodies with a little tylose glue and dry overnight, you could go that route as well!

 -I piped the flamingos legs with a Wilton 2 piping tip.
 If you aren't a fan of piping straight lines directly onto the cake, you could also use either extruded fondant, or pipe lines of chocolate onto waxed paper, chill until firm, and then apply your favorite legs to the cake.